brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 This method uses the BrightSign registry to configure LDWS settings.
 It is the least preferred method and should only be used if the other two are not possible.

-**Features:**
-- Low-level configuration approach
-- Direct registry manipulation
-- Persistent settings storage
-- Requires manual reboot or restart

 **How it works:**
-1. Creates a `roRegistrySection` for "networking"
-2. Writes the HTTP server port configuration
-3. Flushes changes to persistent storage
+- Uses direct registry manipulation to enable LDWS by setting the `dwse` registry key
+- Settings persist across reboots but require a manual restart to take effect

 ### Configuration Options:
+- `dwse`: Registry key to enable/disable LDWS ("yes" to enable)
 - `http_server`: Sets the port number for the HTTP server

 ## Running the Examples